5106 Whitman Way, Carlsbad, CA 92008

 It’s a bonus that it’s also well-written and highly entertaining.

 David Byrne’s book was a strong contender for our essential music books list but it didn’t make the final cut.
-You can see what did here.
+You can see what did hit our list right here.